mfractor/mfractor.github.io/docs/faq.md

 ## How do I recover my MFractor Professional license?

-To recover your MFractor Professional license, please email matthew@mfractor.com with a
+To recover your MFractor Professional license, please email matthew@mfractor.com requesting

-##

 ## I'd like to write a blog about MFractor.

 Great!
-We love
+We love people blogging about

 ## What is the .mfractor folder?
 The `.mfractor` folder is MFractors working directory for your solution.